alanperrow/StardewModding/ConvenientInventory/ConvenientInventory/README.md

  - Consider adding new experimental config flag to enable dynamically loading content pack chest textures (if this is even possible)

 TO DO:
- - Right-click behavior fixes:
-   - Fishing rod (with bait)
-     - Probably slingshot too, and any other items that store "ammo" via right-click
-   - Clothes/equipment
  - Text localization support.

 DONE: